"Every single day we're lying and finding sexier ways to do it."RT

 - The Moral Substitute: For the rest of the international media, which RT implies is anti-Russian.

 - Ms. Fanservice: RT flaunts how attractive its anchorwomen are just as much as Fox News.
 Enough so that "rt anchors are hot" is a search option on Google.

 - Propaganda Machine: Comes with the territory when your checks are signed by a media conglomerate that's owned and subsidized by the Russian government, not one of the most consistent fans of press freedom.
-Some of RT's more blatant examples have been its coverage of Russia's war on Georgia and its anti-gay laws.
+Some of RT's examples have been its coverage of Russia's war on Georgia and its anti-gay laws.

 - Scare Campaign: The network's commercials for its "Question More" campaign in 2010.
 One ad showed Barack Obama's face morphing into Mahmoud Ahmadinejad's while asking, "Who poses the greatest nuclear threat?"
 It's pretty clear what the desired effect of the ads were besides promoting the channel.

 - Voice of the Resistance: Likes to pretend it's one by extensively covering protests in Western countries and hiring famous dissidents such as Julian Assange as primetime hosts, which fuels its Misaimed Fandom.
-How it covers anti-Putin protests in Russia is a different story.
+Not so when it's covering protests against Putin.